blackstream-x/python-read-ad/README.md

 The stored properties can be accessed via item access using \[_property\_name_\] or (in the case of suitable property names) via attribute access using ._property\_name_

-This is the base class for objects from the Active Directory.
+LDAP entry property names are case insensitive.

 All **LdapPath** and subclasses instances should be instantiated by using the **produce\_entry()** function below.

 ##### .empty\_properties

-> A sorted list of the names of all properties having the value None.
+> A frozenset of the names of all properties having the value None.

 ##### .ldap_url